ryanraposo/resources/README.md

 [CodeUI](github.com/ryanraposo/codeui) is an extension for VS Code.
 It's a niche product, and it's powered by specific technology.
 Many contributors will have applicable skills, but some aspects may be confusing.

 Hopefully, adding a dynamic 'Resources' section will allow everyone to:
-- Address learning-curves the project.
+- Address learning-curves in the project.
 - Spin-up quickly.

 Along with a couple templates to Request/Propose topics, everyone should: